-Spring time: Farmers are busy sowing their fields.
+It is spring time!
+Farmers are busy sowing their fields.
 Gardeners are cleaning up their yards and preparing their gardens, taking little seeds and placing them into the ground so that they will grow into fruitful plants.
 There is nothing like the taste of fresh vegetables from your own garden!

-Because there is a wide range of seed types, man has learned a seemingly endless variety of tricks that can be used to cause seeds to sprout and grow.
+Because there is a wide range of seed types, man has learned a seemingly endless variety of tricks to cause seeds to sprout and grow.
 One common treatment is exposing the seed to a cold, almost freezing, temperature for a specific length of time, mimicking winter.
 Certain seeds, such as some carnivorous plants from Australia, germinate when they are exposed to fire.
 Some germinate when immersed in water.
 Others, such as Cyclamen, germinate when they are kept in the dark for a certain period.
 Hard-shell seeds must be scarred or cracked.
 Some seeds can sit dormant for several years before something triggers them to germinate.

 As you will come to see, the seed has many spiritual parallels to God’s Work and our Christian lives.
-Following King Solomon’s admonition to learn from God’s creation—“Go to the ant, you sluggard; consider her ways, and be wise” (Prov.
+Following King Solomon’s admonition to learn from God’s Creation—“Go to the ant, you sluggard; consider her ways, and be wise” (Prov.
 6:6)—let’s “go to” and consider the example of the seed.

 A seed is basically a copy of the plant it came from.
 Genetically, it has all the information needed to grow into a complete plant.
 A seed consists of an embryo and a food store, surrounded and protected by an outer seed coat.
 The food store is large enough to allow the plant to grow its first leaves so that it can start producing its own food.
-The outer coat will vary in size and thickness, depending on the variety of plant.
+The outer coat varies in size and thickness, depending on the plant.
 Under the right conditions, this perfect little “package” will grow and develop into a wonderful new plant, providing food, shelter or beauty.

 Alone, man does not know how to direct his own steps (Jer.
 10:23).
-As a result, he is spiritually groping in the darkness of this world, ignorant of the only way that produces true and lasting peace, happiness and prosperity.
+As a result, he gropes in the darkness of this world, ignorant of the only way that produces true and lasting peace, happiness and prosperity.
 The light of God’s Word reveals the path that leads to the kingdom of God and eternal life.

-Water is a vital key for the life of a plant.
-Recall that some seeds need to be immersed in water in order to germinate.
+Water is also a vital key for the life of a plant.
+Recall that some seeds need to be immersed in water to germinate.
 All seeds need to absorb and fill up with water, which is the first step in germination.
 This happens by either a chemical trigger or a change in the seed coat.

 This is an obvious parallel to baptism—when one is immersed in water and, upon receiving God’s Spirit, a new life begins.
 Additionally, water is likened to the Holy Spirit (I Cor.
-12:13), which we need to ask for and be replenished with daily, if we are to survive (Luke 11:13; John 4:14).
+12:13), which we need to ask for and be replenished with daily if we are to survive (Luke 11:13; John 4:14).
 A Christian’s goal is to become full of God’s Spirit.

 As in the parable of the house built on sand (Matt.
 7:25-27), plants must have a good foundation.
 Soil nutrients provide the proper building blocks for a plant to build its cells.
-For example, it must have a good source of calcium in order to have strong stems and branches.
-Soil also needs magnesium to make its leaves green, enabling it to harness the power of the sun.
+For example, it must have a good source of calcium to have strong stems and branches.
+Soil also needs magnesium to make its leaves green, which enables it to harness the power of the sun.